This page provides ideas for supporting your child in different areas in sciences.

 Read stories about the weather and water (Noah's Ark) and share experiences.

 What material will make the loudest instrument or the quietest?

-Glow username and password.
-You can use this to access Glow where you will find lots of interesting information.
+Glow username and password, which you can use to access Glow and find lots of interesting information.

 The experiments are split into sections, depending on the age and stage of your child.
-The good thing is, you might find experiments of interest to your family in any of them.
-So try some of these experiments and become a science family!
+Try some of these experiments and become a science family!

 PDF file: I am a scientist!
 (6.5 MB)

 Science across the school - Strathallan Primary, P7